JogoShugh/CoderDojoPonceSprings.Events/README.md

 # How do I sign up?!?

-To help ensure privacy for our members, **parents** please sign up for your kids / students at [CoderDojo Ponce Springs September 13th RSVP page](http://www.meetup.com/CoderDojoPonceSprings/events/172340832/)!
+To help ensure privacy for our members, **parents** please sign up for your kids / students at [CoderDojo Ponce Springs October 18th RSVP page](http://www.meetup.com/CoderDojoPonceSprings/events/172340832/)!
 There is no cost to sign up, you just have to join Meetup.com so that we can get a head count. **If downtown Atlanta is too far for you, see the bottom of this page for our offspring dojos in Georgia!**

 # Follow us on Twitter